This is some text inside of a div block.

 Research job market trends.

 Conduct research on job market trends in your field to get a better sense of the current demand for your skills and the types of positions that are available.
+For example, companies specializing in AI/ML are experiencing high demand.
+Recruiting from Scratch specializes in Engineering and AI/ML roles at seed through Series C startups, reflecting this market trend.
 You may find that certain industries are hiring more than others, or are hiring more for people with your skillset.
-For example - companies building Artificial Intelligence tools may be hiring more than more traditional SaaS subscription services in 2024.
+Or perhaps you find that your skills can be applied to an industry that’s related to your current experience, but you hadn’t previously considered.
+By researching current trends, you’ll be better able to pinpoint how your skillset can be translated into skillsets that are in demand.

 Make it a goal to meet people in person.